Uday123kushwah/Uday123kushwah/README.md

 - 👋 Hi, I’m @Uday123kushwah
-- 👀 I’m interested in ...Codeing
+- 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python and AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...